SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/model.md

 ===

-With the categorical predicted mapped to an aesthetic element, the `geom_smooth` will separately apply the `lm` method.
-The result hints at the importance of the predictor.
+With a categorical predictor mapped to an aesthetic element, the `geom_smooth` call will separately apply the `lm` method.
+The result hints at the significance of the predictor.